Wow-what a week! It’s been my first and this is my first ever published blog post! Hang in there, readers to learn about my first week in marketing!

 1. Twitter is your new best friend

 Who would’ve thought 140 characters could make such a big impact?
 Prior to this week, I was a complete Twitterphobe and I admit felt slightly intimidated about using such an alien platform.
 Wow – how quickly that has changed.
 Our Managing Director Jonathan has shown us just how powerful this social media tool can be, from amassing a following to contacting prospective clients, it really is invaluable to any business.
-What’s more, Delivered Social offer free social clinics to any business interested in learning more about growing their social media presence – you really can’t afford to miss this so drop us an email or tweet.
+What’s more, Delivered Social offer free social clinics to any business interested in learning more about growing their social media presence and making improvements to their website – you really can’t afford to miss this so drop us an email or tweet.

 2. Scheduling Social Media posts makes life a whole lot easier.

 Most people are aware of the power of social media, and almost everyone has some form of a personal social media account.
 However, when it comes to growing your social media presence, particularly for business’ many people struggle.
 Engaging and consistently posting is also time-consuming – who wants to be manually posting three times a day?
 Get onto a scheduling program such as Meet Edgar or HootSuite ASAP.
 These programmes allow you to log future content including hashtags, links, and photos etc, and will even randomly post them so you don’t even have to consider timings.
 Taking the time to schedule a bulk of posts will save you so much time and allow you to get on with far more important tasks.

 Having said that posting to social media is essential, so is consistency both in terms of quantity and quality.
 It’s no good scheduling a week’s worth of posts then forgetting to schedule the following week or month etc. Your followers need to be constantly reminded and engaging with your online presence.
 It really is key to make posting a priority.

 4. Remember variety is the spice of life.